|# of Students:||656,000*|

 If the programme is suitable and you meet the requirements, follow the institutions procedure for admission.
 Follow the directions of the institution on how to apply.
 Often this information is listed on the course website of the institution.

 Check which immigration regulations apply to you.
 It may take up to six months from collecting the required documents to receiving your actual visa (if needed).
 You can find out which rules apply to you in the Student Visa Wizard.
 Gather all the relevant documents required by the Dutch immigration authorities.
-If you need an entry visa (MVV), your host institution must arrange it on your behalf.Find out which documents you need in the Student Visa Wizard and the Checklist on the Study in Holland website.
+If you need an entry visa (MVV), your host institution must arrange it on your behalf.Find out which documents you need in the Student Visa Wizard.

 And finally: Enjoy your time in Holland as a student!